bilgincoskun/brogue-android-port/README.md

 ### Movement Mode

 In this mode movement keys directly moves the PC.
-The square sends Enter key(makes the D-pad mode temporarily selection mode).
+The square sends Enter key (makes the D-pad mode temporarily selection mode).
+One exception is that the square sends Space key instead of Enter key when the game is playing a record.
 D-pad is yellow.

 ### Selection Mode